dspiteself/nakkaya.com/resources/posts/2009-10-31-controlling-leds-with-an-arduino.markdown

     int letterS[] = {0, 0, 0};
     int letterO[] = {1, 1, 1};

-To represent the letters, i used an array, 1 to represent a long element, 0 to represent a short element.
+To represent the letters, I used an array, 1 to represent a long element, 0 to represent a short element.

     void blinkLetter(int* letter){